Androp0v/SwiftPerceptualHash/README.md

 ![Hash](Images/Hash.png)

 Similar images have similar hashes.
 The first sample image and its heavily compressed version share the same hash, but the slightly cropped + color adjusted image has a slightly different hash.
 The last image, which is completely different, has a completely different hash.

+All that's left is to compute a string value from the 8x8 hash matrix.
+To get a binary representation, we start with an empty string, iterate over the 8x8 matrix, and append a "1" or "0" to the string.
+We'll end up with something like `"1001001001111111011011011111011000111111111101110111101010111101"`.
+We could stop there, but it's probably not optimal to store 64 bits of information in a 64-character long string.
+Instead, we encode that "binary string" using a base-36 encoding, ending up with something like this: `"2879bvhn9r2kd"`, which is the value that can be accessed using the `.stringValue` of the `PerceptualHash` result.
+This value can now be computed for several images and check for duplicates by comparing the strings.